Tallgrass Prairie BioBlitz 2019,

 Ready to learn more about prairie species in your neighborhood?

 Are you a prairie enthusiast ready to share your knowledge and passion with others?
 Looking for a fun family day that also supports public lands?
-Join us for a BioBlitz in and around Glacial Lakes State Park in western Minnesota!
+Join us for a BioBlitz in and around Big Stone state park in western Minnesota!

 Not sure what a BioBlitz is?

 A BioBlitz is an intense period of biological surveying in an attempt to record as many living species possible in a designated area.
 Groups of scientists, naturalists, and volunteers conduct this survey over a specific period of time.
 This BioBlitz focuses on learning about our local prairies and teaching each other about what lives there, about understanding the biological wealth that we have in our western Minnesota communities, and about sharing our excitement and passion for this precious resource.
 Our goal is to create a species list for the prairie parcels at this event, with the challenge of finding as much diversity as possible.
-We will catalog our findings on the citizen science website iNaturalist.org, where our project name is LSP Glacial Lakes Region BioBlitz.
+We will catalog our findings on the citizen science website iNaturalist.org, where our project name will be Tallgrass Prairie BioBlitz 2019.

 Who can participate in the BioBlitz?
 Anyone!
 We need two types of volunteers: